How to setup memcached on Magento

 Enabling memcached for Magento 2

-To enable memcached for Magento 2, you need to change some settings in the env.php file.
+To enable memcached for Magento 2, you must change some settings in the env.php file.
 To do this, follow these steps:

 - Using your preferred text editor, navigate to the directory where you installed Magento, and then open the app/etc/env.php file.